jancillotti/pq-benchmarks/README.md

         pages = ""
     }

+## Repository Structure
+This repository consists of multiple source code (C++) files, a Makefile to be used for building the project from those source files, and a test script (`functional_test.bash`) that builds the project binaries for the x86 architecture and executes them for evaluation purposes on a typical x86-based PC.

 ## Setup
 Create a fresh virtual machine with Ubuntu 22.04 (VirtualBox is recommended for a free hypervisor).
 After installation, be sure to update all packages to their latest versions: